Eligamer5678/The-Dicey-Sprite-and-Tile-Maker/README.md

 - up/down keys to move the frame
 - '/' to duplicate frame
 - f to fill region
+- Press the upper left corner to access the console
+- *Console commands* (text box on the bottom of the screen), type exactly to use.
+- "clear" - *clears logs*
+- "resize(sliceSize,resizeContent=true)" - *resizes the canvas*
+- "copy(hex)" - *copys pen color*
+- "select(hex,buffer)" - *selects all pixels of this color*
+- "grayscale()" - grayscales the frame

 #### Collision editor
 - Hold 'n' to create points.
 Press space to turn them into a polygon.